 The RFO will send out reminder emails to the CI, School Manager and BU Finance Officer when an invoice is overdue to inquire whether or not the associated milestone has been met.
-However, the CI should be submitting milestone reports through the Research Grants and Contracts Office which will trigger the raising of the invoice.
+However, the CI should be submitting milestone reports through Research Grants and Finance which will trigger the raising of the invoice.

-Research income is managed by the Research Grants and Contracts Office, who are the invoicing delegates.
+Research income is managed by Research Grants and Finance, who are the invoicing delegates.
 This ensures the income is correctly coded in the finance system to meet HERDC specifications.

 Only the income received from the funding agency as per the agreement/contract, or any variation, should be allocated to your PG.
-An exception is Fellowship Gap Central Funds (internal funds) which will be allocated directly to eligible research fellowship PGs by the Research Grants and Contracts Office.
+An exception is Fellowship Gap Central Funds (internal funds) which will be allocated directly to eligible research fellowship PGs by Research Grants and Finance.

 Any reimbursements for costs are not to be receipted into research PG’s.
 Your research funds should not be used to cover costs relating to other activities or those that may ultimately be funded by another source.
 Other income (non-research) is managed by the BU.

-Shared grants, where the University is the Administrator of the grant and a portion of funds will be sent to a collaborating institution, is managed by the Research Grants and Contracts Office.
+Shared grants, where the University is the Administrator of the grant and a portion of funds will be sent to a collaborating institution, is managed by Research Grants and Finance.
 For HERDC purposes, the University can only claim income that is retained here.
 Any invoices relating to shared grants should be directed for processing to the RFO assigned to your project or emailed to: [email protected]

 The CI is responsible for the validity of all other expenditure processed on their grant as per the funding rules and/or terms and conditions of the agreement/contract.
 You’re responsible for ensuring it is processed in a timely manner, correctly coded to the right expense code and accurate.
 You should check your PG transactions and balance on a regular basis and correct any errors as soon as possible.
 Your School Manager or Finance Officer can provide transaction reports to review and assist you with any corrections that may be required.
 This is especially important as the project is nearing the completion date as stated in the agreement/contract.